Help for Individuals

 I practise under the professional standards and Code of Ethics of the Australian Association of Social Workers (AASW).
 This includes strict confidentiality, clear informed consent, and an ongoing commitment to ethical practice.
 All communication and record-keeping are managed through secure systems that comply with Australian Privacy Principles (APPs) and health record legislation, ensuring your information is protected at the highest standard.

+NDIS participants.
 I also provide therapy for NDIS participants, where counselling and therapeutic supports can often be accessed under categories such as Improved Daily Living or Capacity Building – Social and Community Participation.
-If you are an NDIS participant, we can discuss how therapy may be aligned with your plan goals and funded supports.
+If you are an NDIS participant, we can discuss how therapy may align with your plan goals and funded supports.

 What can I expect from the therapy process?